 The Strait of Melaka was a major trading port back in the days during the Portuguese ruling.
-Flash forward to today, Melaka has been listed as a UNESCO’s World Heritage Site due to its rich history and culture.
+Flash forward to today, Melaka (also known as Malacca) has been listed as a UNESCO World Heritage Site due to its rich history and culture.

-From narrow lanes lined with shophouses selling authentic Malaysian food to incredible architecture reminiscence of the Portuguese and Dutch occupations and colorful street arts, Melaka is perfect for history lovers!
-If you need some ideas on what to do in Melaka, keep reading to know about the best things to do during your Melaka (Malacca) day trip.
+From narrow lanes lined with shophouses selling authentic Malaysian food to incredible architecture reminiscence of the Portuguese and Dutch occupations and colorful street arts, there are so many things to do in Melaka!

 WANDER AROUND THE DUTCH SQUARE